Turn on utilities.

 "In all cases, whether a rent increase is legal or illegal, proper or defective, or affordable or unaffordable, a landlord cannot increase your rent without your agreement to pay the increase." - Greater Boston Legal Services

-The required notice period for rent increases varies by location, typically ranging from 28 to 60 days.
-For example, Wisconsin mandates at least 28 days' written notice for both annual leases and month-to-month agreements [5].
+Required notice periods for rent increases vary by location, typically ranging from 28 to 60 days.
+For example, Wisconsin mandates at least 28 days' written notice for both annual leases and month-to-month agreements.

 Property managers should:

 The Consumer Price Index (CPI) offers insight into reasonable rent adjustments.
-For instance, between January 2021 and January 2022, the CPI increased from 1.4% to 7.5% [3], providing a reference point for aligning rent increases with market trends.
+Between January 2021 and January 2022, the CPI increased from 1.4% to 7.5%, providing a reference point for aligning rent increases with market trends.

-When adjusting rent, it's important to consider market trends, property expenses, and tenant history to arrive at a fair and competitive rate [8].
+When adjusting rent, consider market trends, property expenses, and tenant history to arrive at a fair and competitive rate.

-Understanding the local market is key to pricing your rental competitively [6].
+Understanding your local market is key to pricing your rental competitively.
+Compare similar properties based on:

 Here's a quick reference for price per square foot: